Seatis/my-teaching-materials/workshop/hardware/AC-peripheral/README.md

 #### Reflective optical sensor
 Our goal during the workshop to measure the rotational speed of a DC fan.
 We are going to use a reflective optical sensor, the [TCRT5000](http://www.vishay.com/docs/83760/tcrt5000.pdf).
-It has two main components: a LED which emits infrared light, and a phototransistor, which is basically an infrared light controlled switch.
+It has two main components:
+- a LED which emits infrared light
+- a phototransistor, which is basically an infrared light controlled switch

 If the light coming from the LED reflects to the phototransistor, the transistor will turn on.

 Please spend about 5 minutes with reading it's datasheet to get a global understanding of this device.